 Dungeons & Dragons

 At the very least, one can say that Dungeons & Dragons is technically accurate; there is at minimum a single dungeon and what might approximate a dragon.
-Although I have to admit, even on these fronts, the film is awfully cagey; a couple of overlit rooms plastered over in stone-shaped wallpaper and a nebulous deluge of computer particles with some triangles as teeth don’t exactly forecast more than distant rumor of the title’s double D’s.
+Although I have to admit, even on these fronts, the film is awfully cagey; a couple of overlit rooms plastered over in stone-shaped wallpaper and a nebulous deluge of computer particles with some triangles as teeth don’t exactly forecast more than a distant rumor of the title’s double D’s.
 Certainly, the only imaginary fantasia this film recalls is that of a child particularly grounded by and afflicted with an affinity for lowest-common-denominator celluloid; the proverbial kaleidoscopic fantasy dancing around a player’s head – the very raison d’etre of the game’s existence – is hardly a whiff in this film, drowned out by the festering rot of sludgy cinematic malfeasance.

 Point in fact, though, Dungeons & Dragons is not only tenuous in its connection to its literalized title but shockingly vacant in its relationship to the spirit of the communitarian role playing extravaganza that is the game upon which it is based.
-Dungeons & Dragons is much like many “based on a true story” movies that tentatively rely on the niceties of the real world as little more than conceptual, corporate fairy dust to sprinkle over trivial narratives in hopes of using the connection to real events make a buck; in other words, that it introduces itself as “Dungeons & Dragons” is a masquerade for an anemic, bare-bones, deliciously incompetent bargain-bin fantasy quest dreamt up in an inebriated minute.
-Frankly, it lacks even the specificity of purpose or regional knowledge of its cultural cache to be meaningfully connected to any franchise at all, let alone “Dungeons & Dragons” specifically.
+Dungeons & Dragons is much like many “based on a true story” movies that tentatively rely on the niceties of the real world as little more than conceptual, corporate fairy dust to sprinkle over trivial narratives in hopes of using the connection to real events to make a buck; in other words, that it introduces itself as “Dungeons & Dragons” is a masquerade for an anemic, bare-bones, deliciously incompetent bargain-bin fantasy quest dreamt up in an inebriated minute.
+Frankly, it lacks even the specificity of purpose to be meaningfully connected to any franchise at all, let alone “Dungeons & Dragons” specifically.
 It is so broadly-scripted, approximately-directed without precision or vitality, and vacantly-acted a fantasy film that you’re surprised the dragon wasn’t actually a fire hydrant.

-I suppose the film technically has a dungeon party, the core of any Dungeons & Dragons ideal, but even then it isn’t an especially adroit or credentialed one.
+I suppose the film technically has a dungeon-venturing party, the core of any Dungeons & Dragons ideal, but even then it isn’t an especially adroit or credentialed one.
 Hero Ridley (Justin Whalin), a thief who seems just as likely to fetch a skateboard in a Clerks film as a dragon-controlling sword in a non-specific fantasy realm, is our none-the-wiser guide.
 His company includes a racist caricature that out-Jar-Jar’s Jar Jar named Snails (a hyperbolic Marlon Wayans stealing the show in all the wrongs ways, playing down to among the most cringe-inducingly offensive types ever to grace a modern movie).
 Along for the ride, mostly making no impression, are mage Maina (Zoe McLellan), whose power limit seems to change by the minute according to the script’s needs, and elven warrior Norda (Kristen Wilson) and scruffy dwarf Elwood (Lee Arenberg), both of whom technically can fight but are so nondescript in their characterizations they get lost amidst the deluge of cardboard and driftwood in the backgrounds.